flyfishjay/predicting_vc_with_neural_networks/README.md

 # predicting_vc_with_neural_networks

-This projects goal is to test several deep learning Neural networks in order to predict the success of venture capital investements.
+The goal of this project is to test several deep learning neural network models in order to predict the success of venture capital investments.

 The analysis uses an Encoder, StandardScaler and train_test_split in order to preprocess the data.
-Three neural network models are then tested to see if anyone of these models does a better job at predicting the success of the venutre investment.
-All 3 models developed are saved down to a seperate folder.
+Three neural network models are then tested to see if anyone of these models does a better job at predicting the success of the venture investment.
+All 3 models developed are saved down to a separate folder.

 ## Technologies (pip list)
 This project uses Python 3.7